 Same Values: Why Danny Joined Our Military-Connected Community

-When United States Navy veteran Danny Nieves neared retirement age, the future looked to him as vast and open as the ocean from an aircraft-carrier deck.
+When U.S. Navy veteran Danny neared retirement age, the future looked to him as vast and open as the ocean from an aircraft-carrier deck.
 Since then, his leadership skills and military background have proven to be the key combination for a successful civilian career with Johnson & Johnson.
 Follow Danny's journey for insights on how to join him on our team today.

 Danny enlisted in the U.S. Navy back in 1999 for what he calls “the typical reasons'': money for school, eagerness for adventure and a desire to serve—all of which paid in full.
 Along the way, he picked up a pretty specialized technical skill set, too.